thanek/sharp-fu-y30-mqtt-esp/README.md

 Be sure to properly connect the optocouplers with switch buttons on the control panels (note the polarity).

 ## Software
-You need to create the `config.h` file by copying the `config.example.h`.
-Enter your WiFi data there, also include the MQTT server address.
-You can use some of public MQTT servers with no problem.
+I recommend to use `platformio` to compile the project.
+After you deploy it to your ESP8266 device, the new Access Point should appear in your WiFi neighborhood (it's name should start with "ESP").
+Just connect to this AP (no password required), and then go to http://192.168.4.1/ to configure the WiFi settings for your device.
+You will also be able to enter the MQTT server of your choice (you can use some of public MQTT servers with no problem).

-After you deploy your code to the ESP8266, you will be able to perform OTA updates.
+Once you deploy your code to the ESP8266 and configure it as your WiFi client, you will be able to perform OTA updates.
 Just uncomment the `espota` upload protocol and change the ESP8266 IP address in the `platformio.ini` file.

 ## Demo
 See the demo of how you can control you purifier using `mosquito` command line client: